mtrevisan/Boxon/README.md

 - Added public constructor to `Parser` to allow for extensions.
 - Changed the signature of `Checksummer.calculateChecksum` returning short instead of long.
 - Changed method `Validator.validate` into `Validator.isValid`.
-- Changed method `ParserResponse.getMessageForError` into `ParserResponse.getErrorMessageAt` to align it to other method name's conventions.
+- Changed method `ParserResponse.getMessageForError` into `ParserResponse.getErrorMessageAt` to align it to another method name's conventions.
 - Moved classes `ParserResponse` and `ComposerResponse` from `io.github.mtrevisan.boxon.external` to `io.github.mtrevisan.boxon.core` in order to hide add methods; the constructors are also hidden.
 - Minor refactorings.
 - Added `originator` variable (and its getter) to `ComposerResponse` to hold the given objects used to create the message.
-- Added/modified javadocs to better explain some classes.
+- Added/modified Javadocs to better explain some classes.
 - Removed `ComposerResponse.getErrors`, `BindInteger.unsigned` and `BitReader.getInteger(int, ByteOrder, boolean)` as they are useless.
 - Removed `BitWriter.putText(String, byte, boolean)` because of the [Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap).
 - Removed useless `match()` parameter from bindings.